Report a Bee or Mosquito Issue

 Report an Issue

-To report a bee or mosquito issue, please fill out the Report a Bee or Mosquito Issue Form.
+To report a bee or mosquito issue, please fill out a request on the City's Murrieta Fix It webpage or app.

 West Nile Virus